-In addition, all named executive officers would receive a short-term incentive payment (Non-Equity Incentive Award) for 2022 performance, reflected above at actual achievement against performance goals, inclusive of adjustments for individual contributions and performance results for the executive's function or business unit.
+In addition, all named executive officers would receive a short-term incentive payment (Non-Equity Incentive Award) for 2023 performance, reflected above at actual achievement against performance goals, inclusive of adjustments for individual contributions and performance results for the executive's function or business unit.

-For the equity incentive awards, pursuant to the terms of the grant agreements and the U.S. Executive Severance Policy approved on May 24, 2022, the NEOs would be entitled to receive continued vesting through a 52-week severance period, including corresponding vesting of restricted stock units, performance stock units and performance based restricted stock units (based on the number of full months included during the severance period), with the number of performance stock units earned based on actual performance achievement, and the number of 2020 PRSU-Share Hurdle awards based on actual achievement of the share price hurdles.
-PRSU-Share Hurdle awards are estimated in the table at 100% of target.
+For the equity incentive awards, pursuant to the terms of the grant agreements and the U.S. Executive Severance Policy approved on May 24, 2022, the NEOs would be entitled to receive continued vesting through a 52-week severance period, including corresponding vesting of restricted stock units, and performance based restricted stock units (based on the number of full months included during the severance period), with the number of performance stock units earned based on actual performance achievement.
+The number of 2022 PRSU-Share Hurdle awards reflect 100 percent achievement of share hurdles, with rTSR adjustments of 95.71% and 95% for the first and second tranches based on actual achievement, respectively, with the third tranche at 100%.
+The 2023 PRSU-Revenue Growth and 2023 PRSU-rTSR awards are estimated in the table at 100% of target.

-(B) If there was a change in control on December 31, 2022, our named executive officers would have been covered under the Change-in-Control Plan ("CIC Plan") with severance period multiples as described in the CD&A, which provides them specified severance benefits if, within 90 days prior to, or within 12 months (or, for our CEO, 24 months) following a change in control of Conduent, their employment was terminated either involuntarily other than for cause, death or disability, or voluntarily for good reason.
+(B) If there was a change in control on December 31, 2023, our named executive officers would have been covered under the Change-in-Control Plan ("CIC Plan") with severance period multiples as described below, which provides them specified severance benefits if, within 90 days prior to, or within 12 months (or, for our CEO, 24 months) following a change in control of Conduent, their employment was terminated either involuntarily other than for cause, death or disability, or voluntarily for good reason.
 This arrangement whereby change in control severance benefits are provided only upon a qualifying termination event following a change in control is commonly described as "double-trigger."